The China Lake Museum Foundation Invites You...

 - Contact us at (760) 939-3530 for more information.

-In addition, should you have the desire and interest, the Board of Directors of the China Lake Museum Foundation invites you to join us and participate in the support, operation, and expansion of this unique Navy museum and help preserve the history of the "Grand Experiment at China Lake" for today and for the generations to come.
+In addition, the China Lake Museum Foundation encourages you to join us and become involved in the support, operation, and expansion of this unique Navy museum and help preserve the history of the "Grand Experiment at China Lake" for today and for the generations to come.

 For several years the Museum Foundation has been conducting a building fund in order to finance the construction a new musuem building in Ridgecrest, outside the China Lake facility property, which will allow easier visitor access to the museum.
 An artist's rendition of the current plan for the new building can be viewed here.
 If you are interested in participating in, or contributing to, the building fund or museum's Annual Dinner-Auction fund raising evert, please contact the museum.